strallia/restaurant-page/README.md

 ## Purpose

-Use Webpack and DOM manipulation to create and dynamically render a restaurant homepage.
+Use Webpack, ES6 Modules, and DOM manipulation to create and dynamically render a restaurant homepage.